Skip to main content

 I.S.E.E.

 The Library and the Friends of the Greenville Public Library are sponsoring the Illinois Solar Eclipse Experience (I.S.E.E.) with a weekend of family-friendly fun activities.
+Be sure to grab a pair of complimentary eclipse classes at all of our events.

 Saturday, April 6